 A recent study by UC Berkeley revealed that over half of the residents of California are looking into moving.

-The state’s population has been reducing because of national migration from 2000; however, natural population increase and international migration have kept California’s population growing at a 0.35% rate as of 2016.
+The state’s population has been reducing because of national migration since 2000; however, natural population increase and international migration have kept California’s population growing at a 0.35% rate as of 2016.

 Below are our best estimations of what a California resident could consider when planning a move, and where the calculation might land them.

 Almost 700,000 people relocate out of California just last year.
 There are different reasons for even permanent residents of California to leave the state and move out of it.

 California is an expensive place to live.
 The cost-demanding moving candidates start from people in financial issues to those on a constant income, such as retirees and a new group formed in the pandemic time – an employee who can work remotely.